straysheep-dev/compliance-profile-builder/README.md

 ./parse-tags.sh 'ubuntu.*(cis.*2.*server|stig)'
 ```

+This drops all `txt` files into the project root.

 5. Go through any of the tag files, and comment out any tags you don't want to apply.
 Usually `tags-all.txt` is the file to edit here, but tag lists are created for numerous categories.

 ```md